questdb/questdb.io/blog/2020-10-16-taxi-drivers-are-options-traders.md

   src="/img/blog/2020-10-16/cab-hourly-earnings-by-speed-breakdown.png"
 />

-By design, the system is meant to ensure the interests of drivers and riders are aligned:
+There is a reason for this system.
+It is designed to align the interests of drivers and riders:
-- The guaranteed part makes sure drivers get paid for their time.
+- The `guaranteed` part makes discourages riders from making the driver wait and ensures they are paid for their time.
-- The optional part incentivizes them to avoid taking customers through traffic.
+- The `optional` part discourages drivers from purposefully taking customers through traffic.

-Let's now try to quantify the value of this incentive part by using options pricing methods.
+Let's try to quantify the value of the optional part by using options pricing methods in order to study the incentive for drivers.

 ## A simple approach to options pricing

 This post isn’t meant as an essay in financial mathematics (far from it).
-However, before we continue, it is useful to understand roughly why options are valuable.
+However, before we continue, it is useful to understand what makes options valuable.
 Buying an option is like paying to play a game with a monetary payout contingent on some `variable`.

 As an example, imagine a game of dice.
 If the die value (our variable) is below 2, you receive 0.